QualebTheTurtle/ASP.NETFinal/README.md

 > ```csharp
 > @RenderBody()
 > ```
->RenderBody function is a helper function that is implemented in MVC it is where the partial veiws to be passedin will be placed.
+> RenderBody function is a helper function that is implemented in MVC it is where the partial veiws to be passedin will be placed.
->Now that we understand the Shared partial veiw lets edit the body of the HomePage.
+> Now that we understand the Shared partial veiw lets edit the body of the HomePage.
 To do this navigate to Views, Home, and opent the Index.cshtml file.
+>
+> ![alt text][img10]
+>
-This is the partial view that is output by the @RenderBody() function when we navigate to our localhost, or Localhost/home.
+> This is the partial view that is output by the @RenderBody() function when we navigate to our localhost, or Localhost/home.
 Before we break the code down make it look like this
 >
 > ```csharp
 >@{